The Nigerian Business Permits and Licenses, State RegulationsAbbakin

 - Companies Income Tax Act

-The Federal Inland Revenue Services (FIRS) and your local/state revenue agencies will also need to be notified of your business.
+The Federal Inland Revenue Services (FIRS) and your local/state revenue agencies will also need to be notified of your business operations.

-The federal and state ministries of industries are the custodians of all the laws and regulations governing investments in the country.
+The federal and state ministries of industries are the custodians of all the laws and regulations governing investments in Nigeria as a country.

-As you choose your business structure, understand that the state and industry you’re in may differ and it’s your duty to do the research and find out what is applicable to your environments and situations.
+As you choose your business structure and decide on which area to invest, understand that the state and industry you’re in may differ and it’s your duty to do the research and find out what is applicable to your environments and situations.

-In addition to ensuring that your business entity is legally registered, you may also need specific permits.
+In addition to ensuring that your business entity is legally registered in Nigeria with the Corporate Affairs Commission (CAC), you may also need specific business permits and licenses.

 - Expatriate quota